olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 easier playback on the web.
-Granted your Internet bandwidth is sufficient (and that's a big **if**) and your conferencing software of choice doesn't overly compress audio and video you'd likely experience something similar on the other end.
+Granted your Internet bandwidth is sufficient (and that's a big **if**) and your conferencing software of choice doesn't overly compress audio and video you'd likely experience something similar on the other end of a call.

 {% include video.html
 name="remote-720p-demo.mp4"